cosmos/sdk-tutorials/academy/2-main-concepts/multistore-keepers.md

 ## Boilerplate, boilerplate everywhere!

 Also notice how the `Set`, `Get`, `Remove`, and `GetAll` functions above look like boilerplate too.
 Do you have to redo these functions for every type?
 You do not.
-It was all created with this Starport command:
+It was all created with this Ignite CLI command:

 ```sh
 $ starport scaffold map storedGame game turn red black wager:uint --module checkers --no-message
 ```

-Where `map` is the command that tells Starport to add an `Index` and store all elements under a map-like structure.
+Where `map` is the command that tells Ignite CLI to add an `Index` and store all elements under a map-like structure.

 <HighlightBox type="tip">

-To create the above boilerplate in your module, you can use Starport.
-For Starport and if you want to go beyond these out-of-context code samples to see more in detail how to define all this, head to [My Own Chain](../4-my-own-chain/index.md).
+To create the above boilerplate in your module, you can use Ignite CLI.
+For Ignite CLI and if you want to go beyond these out-of-context code samples to see more in detail how to define all this, head to [My Own Chain](../4-my-own-chain/index.md).

 </HighlightBox>